 Follow the on-screen prompts to install Malwarebytes.

 When the Malwarebytes installation begins, you will see the Malwarebytes setup wizard which will guide you through the installation process.
-The Malwarebytes installer will first ask you on what type of computer are you installing this program, click either Personal Computer or Work Computer.
+The Malwarebytes installer will first ask you what type of computer are you installing this program on, click either Personal Computer or Work Computer.

 On the next screen, click “Install” to install Malwarebytes on your computer.